Whiteys Fishing Report

 Offshore has been good for a few who are trying their luck at trolling the cones and deeper blue water close to the Gulf Stream.
 The end of the cooler months is a good time to work the deeper structures for some high speed wahoo action.
 To target the wahoo, drop a few heavy deep running lures back in your spread and kick up your RPM's a few notches.
 The increased speed of the lures whizzing by will trigger an instinctive bite by most wahoo.
 Several good catches of mahi have also been brought back to the docks while working the cones for wahoo.
 Most of the mahi are ranging from 10lbs.
 Up to 30+lbs.
 There are still a few sailfish hanging out deep along the weed lines and temperature breaks.

-Back to things in the shallow side of the ocean...the monthly favorite, Cobia.
+After all the other catches this month, how could I not mention the monthly favorite, Cobia.
 Large pods of bait fish will start popping up several miles off the beaches and further offshore, playing host to some roaming cobia.
 Look for the nervous water or birds and take a look with a bucktail ready to see if a cobia might be around.

 Manta rays also make their way through our waters on a migration and provide ample cover for schools of cobia.
 Position the boat along side these huge rays and cast a bucktail in front of them, careful to give enough distance for the jig to sink under the ray and then work it back quickly to pull a few fish out and hopefully hook up.
 If you do hook up, try to apply enough pressure to keep the cobia from returning to the ray for cover.
 This will give you another shot at catching a few more fish off that manta ray with out spooking him.
 If you hook the manta ray in the wings or mouth, you can kiss it goodbye and game over for that one.
 He will sound on you and the cobia will take off too.
 That mistake is a humbling lesson in patience and precision casting.
 Better to cast too far in front of the ray, than hooking him.